Rental Car Discounts and Information

 • Shuttle Transportation: Another option for venturing off Walt Disney World property without a rental car is to reserve a shuttle.
 Mears Transportation offers shuttles that will pick guests up at their Disney resorts and transport them to area attractions.
 The roundtrip fare for Universal Studios Orlando and SeaWorld is $20 per person.
 Fares vary according to attraction location.
 For a complete list of Mears Transportation's 2014 shuttle pricing click here.
 You must reserve the shuttle 24 hours in advance.
 Ask the front desk at your resort to call or dial (407) 423-5566 from your room or cell phone.
 Mears accepts credit cards as payment over the phone or cash upon pick up.
 Legoland offers a shuttle for $5 per person from the Orlando Premium Outlets on Vineland Ave.

 • Taxi: Taxis can be a great option for short trips off property or even as means of transportation to a late dinner at another resort on Disney property.
 Rates run at $2.40 for the first quarter mile, and 60 cents for each additional quarter mile.
 A 10-mile cab ride costs $25.80, plus tip.
 The trip from a Magic Kingdom resort to SeaWorld will run about $30, plus tip.
 The trip from a Magic Kingdom resort to Universal Studios Orlando will be approximately $40, plus tip.
-A taxi picking a couple up at the Boardwalk Inn and transporting them to the Grand Floridian for a romantic dinner at Narcoossee's will pay about $18 in cab fare each way, plus.
+A taxi picking a couple up at the Boardwalk Inn and transporting them to the Grand Floridian for a romantic dinner at Narcoossee's will pay about $18 in cab fare each way, plus tip.
 Taxis can be found at the front of all theme parks and Downtown Disney.
 At Walt Disney World resorts, the front desk, concierge and valet services all have the numbers of taxi service and will make the call for you.
 Recommended taxi companies are Yellow Cab (407-699-9999), City Cab (407-422-2222) and Checker, all owned and operated by Mears Transportation.
-Please note to use only Mears, as any other cab is independently owned and have been know to charge exorbitant prices.
+Please note to use only Mears, as any other cab is independently owned and have been known to charge exorbitant prices.
 Mears has a handy online taxi fare calculator that allows web site visitors to enter their starting and ending destinations.
 Fares will vary depending on the route taken, time of day and traffic conditions.
 Groups of 5 to 7 should request a van taxi.
 As a general rule, tips should be approximately 15 percent of the total fare.

 • Charter Bus Tours: To venture even further off Disney property, consider using on of the local Bus sightseeing tours such as GotoBus, GrayLine Tours and Florida Dolphins Tours.
 Half-day, all-day and overnight tours are available to destinations such as Clearwater Beach, Cocoa Beach, the Everglades, Kennedy Space Center, Miami and more.
 Tour companies pick up at Disney's All Star Music Resort and The Swan Hotel.
 Walt Disney World Resort guests can use Disney's free transportation system to get to either of these resorts from any Disney theme park or Downtown Disney.